Dregu/orangebot/README.md

 npm install
 node orangebot.js
 ```
 You can start a BO3 match with `!start de_dust2 de_cache de_mirage` in game chat.
 Both teams have to `!ready` once to start the match.
-You can specify a `!knife` round before this if you want to.
+A knife round will start before each map.
 Players can `!pause` the game on next freezetime if they want to.

 | config.json settings   | Function                                                                                                                              |
 |------------------------|---------------------------------------------------------------------------------------------------------------------------------------|